-The agency's request for an audit is made at least three months in advance.
-The initial request may be a telephone or e-mail contact between the Accreditation Manager and the Accreditation Specialist assigned to the agency.
-The audit cannot be scheduled less than eight weeks prior to the next meeting of the Commission.
-These dates are established to allow sufficient administrative time for the processing of the Visiting Committee report and preparation for the panel hearing.
-Commission panel hearings are scheduled three times a year: January, April/May, and August.
+The agency's request for an audit is made initially when requesting a contract.
+The contract request form requests primary and alternate audit dates as well as conference panel hearing preference.
+The date may be adjusted later by telephone or e-mail contact between the Accreditation Manager and the Accreditation Specialist assigned to the agency.
+The audit must be scheduled at least eight weeks prior to the identified preferred conference panel hearing date.
+These dates are established to allow sufficient administrative time for the processing of the VCR and preparation for the panel hearing.
+Commission panel hearings are scheduled two times a year: normally January and August.

-In the three months prior to the audit, Performance Based Standards & Expected Practices Accreditation Department staff establish with the agency the dates of the audit.
-Prior to the confirmed audit dates, Performance Based Standards & Expected Practices Accreditation Department staff select and confirm Visiting Committee members, clarify audit activities and accreditation manual to be reviewed, and ensure that the necessary information and materials are provided to the agency.
+In the three months prior to the audit, Performance-Based Standards and Expected Practices Accreditation Department staff establish with the agency the dates of the audit.
+Prior to the confirmed audit dates, Performance-Based Standards and Expected Practices Accreditation Department staff select and confirm Visiting Committee members, clarify audit activities and accreditation manual to be reviewed, and ensure that the necessary information and materials are provided to the agency.
 Coordination of audit plans and activities is done through telephone contacts, e-mail, and exchange of correspondence and materials between the agency Accreditation Manager and the Accreditation Specialist.
 Once a determination has been made concerning the Visiting Committee members, the agency Accreditation Manager should correspond with the chairperson of the Visiting Committee, with a copy of all correspondence provided to the Accreditation Specialist.
 Questions or concerns by the Visiting Committee team members should be directed to the Visiting Committee Chairperson.

-The agency Accreditation Manager and Performance Based Standards & Expected Practices Accreditation Department staff work together to schedule and make arrangements for the audit.
+The agency Accreditation Manager and Performance-Based Standards and Expected Practices Accreditation Department staff work together to schedule and make arrangements for the audit.
 If a postponement to the audit is required, it must be requested as soon as possible when the need for such postponement becomes evident.
 The request must state the reasons for the request.
 Agencies are subject to payment of any additional fees incurred due to the cancellation or modification of auditor travel arrangements.
-Performance Based Standards & Expected Practices Accreditation Department staff must be involved in any discussion of, and approve, any audit cancellations, postponements, or other significant changes in plans affecting the audit.
+Performance-Based Standards and Expected Practices Accreditation Department staff must be involved in any discussion of, and approve, any audit cancellations, postponements, or other significant changes in plans affecting the audit.